 Other Experts Weigh in On the Possible Link Between Acupuncture and Weight Loss

+Dr. Oz spoke with other experts that made similar observations.
+WebMD has also shed some light on studies showing that acupuncture can aid with weight loss.
+One study found that making five, strategically placed pricks in the outer ear can make a significant difference in weight loss.
+Sabina Lim, a researcher from the department of meridian and acupuncture at Kyung Hee University?s Graduate College of Basic Korean Medical Science in Seoul, South Korea was the lead author of the study.
+Lim stated that the new research is very promising, but conceded that the study sample size was too small to draw any definitive results.
 Lin said that while the study is encouraging, it isn?t a silver bullet for all patients.
 She said that the effect appears to depend on the patient?s metabolic activity.
 Obese patients tend to have lower metabolic outputs, because they are less active and have poorer blood circulation.
 The treatment tends to activate their metabolic systems better than other patients, so they tend to benefit the most.

 Acupuncture Could Be a Great Solution to Weight Loss

 Weight loss is a major concern for most Americans as obesity rates continue to climb.
 Fortunately, there are a number of options to consider.
 While acupuncture isn?t a perfect solution on its own, it is another option they should be aware of.
 It has the support of Dr. Oz and a number of other experts, so there is no harm in trying it out.